-Marriage seems wonderfully endearing to the single particular person who has by no means married, and possibly to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a hard perform at occasions.
+Marriage appears wonderfully endearing to the single person who has in no way married, and maybe to the divorced particular person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a tough perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is the two a very good and a bad point.
+We carry so a lot of ourselves into our marriages – which is both a very good and a poor point.

-We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not commit too considerably income, not seek to manage us, that they will want to invest time with us.
-We also deliver in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote as well much money, not seek to management us, that they will want to commit time with us.
+We also bring in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.